 Registration deadline: 31 August

 Only registrations by the given deadline will be considered for this academic year.

-Candidates may register using the application form (.docx).
+Candidates may register ONLINE.

 The personal interview consists of two parts: